Importance of effective communication in the workplace

 Effective communication keeps professional and personal relationships going.
-With proper communication, one gets to know another person’s feelings and thoughts.
+With excellent communication skills, one gets to know another person’s feelings and thoughts.
 They get to agree on a few aspects since they exchange thoughts with each other.

-Over the years, poor communication has cost businesses a lot.
-This is why establishing effective communication is important, especially when handling a remote workforce.
+Over the years, poor communication skills have cost businesses a lot.
+This is why establishing good communication is important, especially when handling a remote workforce.

 Effective communication, therefore, is the exchange of information while delivering and understanding its message successfully.
 It uses different mediums such as speaking, hearing, and writing and involves different channels like telephone, text messages, emails, letters, social media chats, etc.